 The Program will run concurrent streams in the following areas of interest:

-The Congress will be in official FIT languages of English and French.
 The Official Opening, Keynote Addresses and Plenary Lecture will be interpreted into French, AUSLAN and ISL.